thumpnail/NanoScript/README.md

 # Info
 Currently undergoing heavy rewrite
+-> Properly going to write a runtime compiler with scanning on demand

 # NanoScript
  Nano Script is a Language Interpreter i am doing for learning purposes.